Build5Nines/SharpVector/src/Build5Nines.SharpVector/docs/README.md

-a simple, small, easy to embed, in-memory Vector Database for use in any .NET application.
+Build5Nines.SharpVector is a simple, small, easy to embed, in-memory Vector Database for use in any .NET application.

 The vector algorithm currently used in the `Build5Nines.SharpVector.MemoryVectorDatabase` class is based on TF-IDF (Term Frequency-Inverse Document Frequency) combined with cosine similarity for searching similar texts.